-One caveat of the Fast Fourier Transform (FFT) method applied in this study is that the results return circumglobal Rossby waves patterns.
-Since its on the hemispheric scale, some local blocking events that are not extensive in spatial scale, might not be accounted for.
+Deleted: One caveat of the Fast Fourier Transform (FFT) method applied in this study is that the results return circumglobal Rossby waves patterns.
+Since the analysis is done its on the hemispheric scale, some local high amplitude wave patterns can also be accouted as circumglobal. blocking events that are not extensive in spatial scale, might not be accounted for.
 Depending on the stationarity of the dataset, the results can also differ substantially with FFT method.
 The local signal is ignored as the input data for FFT method is the meridional average of wind v250 field.
-Some small inconsistencies between models and ERA5 reanalysis data can arise from the under-sampling issue in ERA5.
-Since there are five ensemble members for the AISI experiment, the data used in the analysis are five times bigger for the models than for ERA5.
-As for the atmospheric nudging experiments, from the nudging vertical profile, it can be observed that in CESM and MIROC, the nudging intensity is identical, whereas in EC-Earth the nudging strength is weaker between 700hPa to 400hPa.
-This can result some differences in the v250 field.